tlwilliams895/gis-devops/src/walkthroughs/elasticsearch/index.rst

 Let's break that command down:
     - -X<HTTP_VERB>: The HTTP verb we want to use (GET, POST, PUT, DELETE)
-    - <URL>: The URL of the elasticsearch cluster and the path of the index we are requesting
+    - <URL>: The URL of the Elasticsearch cluster and the path of the index we are requesting
     - -H: HTTP Header in this case we are setting the Content Type to application/json this allows us to include JSON with our request
     - -d: The Body of the request in this case it's where we would include our JSON

-Let's make a request to view data about our elasticsearch cluster: ``$ curl -XGET 'http://127.0.0.1:9200/'``
+Let's make a request to view data about our Elasticsearch cluster: ``$ curl -XGET 'http://127.0.0.1:9200/'``

 .. image:: /_static/images/elasticsearch/cluster-data.png